-One website mentioned giving one clove with each meal for large dogs (1/2 clove for small dogs) and do one week on one week off for 2 months.
+One website mentioned giving one clove with each meal for large dogs (1/2 clove for small dogs) and doing one week on, one week off, for 2 months.
 Other websites mentioned higher doses, so that in itself makes me want to have a holistic vet OK the dosage before using cloves.

 Dried Coconut & Coconut Oil

 When I read about dried coconut, it involved feeding dried coconut followed by a laxative.
 Apparently there was a study done using this method that documented 90% parasite expulsion after 2 hours.
 This “study” is cited in article after article, but I’ll be darned if any of them gave a link to the study, and after an hour of trying to find it on Google I gave up.
 I think it most likely has merit, I just don’t like to cite specific results without a source.

 Dosage for dried coconut is listed as 1 teaspoon for small dogs, 2 teaspoons for medium dogs, and 1 tablespoon for large dogs.

 Coconut oil can also be used as a natural dewormer for dogs.
 Your dog’s body will convert the lauric acid in coconut oil to monolaurin, which is known to be effective against tapeworm, giardia, and other parasites.
 For coconut oil, work up gradually to 1 teaspoon/day per 10 lbs body weight.